 - Avoid hypothermia.
 Another common malady that befalls new chicks is hypothermia.
 Maybe they escaped the brooder and couldn't reach the heat source, or they got dunked in the water dish, or lost in a rainstorm, but whatever the cause, hypothermia can be fatal for chicks.
 It's important to remember the adage when dealing with hypothermic chicks: It's not dead until it's warm and dead.
 Many times I have had a chick that was cold and lifeless, only to place it in the warmth of the incubator or brooder and have it revive, often good as new.
 Do your best to avoid your chicks finding themselves in situation where they may become too cold to survive, and if a chick does end up chilled, put it someplace safe and warm where it can hopefully recover.

 - Check for injuries.
 Injuries, particularly to the vent area, are another common chick malady.
-Chicks in the brooder with a bloody wound should be separated to avoid the other chicks pecking it to death.
+Chicks in the brooder with bloody wounds should be separated to avoid the other chicks pecking it to death.
 Chicks do not know better than to eat anything that tastes good, even if it is to the detriment of their broodmate.
 Chicks can and will cannibalize each other (and adult chickens are not much better).
 Have a plan in place before you bring your chicks home in case you need to isolate one.

 There are certain threats to chickens' health and safety that are obvious.
 Predators are one common threat, illness another, but many things that can sicken, injure, or kill your chicks may not be as obvious.
 Here are a few common dangers to avoid.